17.10.2020

 General information about mushrooms

-Methods for cooking chicken mushrooms
+Methods for preparing chicken mushrooms

 There are several general rules, which should be followed when cooking:

-• But in soups, you can safely mix different types.
+• But in soups you can safely mix different types.

 Marinated chicken for the winter

-Salting chickens: cold way
+Salting chickens: cold method

 • one kilogram of table salt;